PoisotLab/ms_straight_lines/manuscript.md

 obtained a rather large value of 24.3 for $\phi$, which shrinks the variance around the mean of $p$ to approximately 0.003 ($var(p)=\mu(1-\mu)/(1+\phi)$).
-This indicates that food webs are largely similar in their probability of flexible links being realized.
-The flexible link model also uses fewer parameters than the power law model and makes slightly better predictions, which accounts for its superior performance in model comparison ( +@tbl:comparison)
+This indicates that food webs are largely similar in their probability of flexible links being realized (thus showing how our previous assumption that $p$ might vary between food webs to be more conservative than strictly required).
+The flexible links model also uses fewer parameters than the power law model and makes slightly better predictions, which accounts for its superior performance in model comparison ( +@tbl:comparison)

 ## Connectance and linkage density can be derived from a model for links